SFU-Archives/digital-transfer/README.md

 ###### Status: under development
 This site provides documentation relating to the transfer of digital records to SFU Archives.
 It is a work in progress and will be updated as new material is added.

-The **guide** section provides general discussion of SFU Archives' overall approach to digital transfer.
-The **procedures** section contains more specific, step-by-step instructions, with separate documents for producers making the transfer (SFU departmental staff and private donors) and for archivists receiving them.
+The **guide** section provides general discussion of SFU Archives' approach to digital transfer.
+The **procedures** section contains more specific, step-by-step instructions, with separate procedures for producers ([SFU departmental staff and private donors](procedures/standard-producers/00-introduction.md)) and for [archivists](procedures/standard-archivists/00-introduction.md).
 For **email transfer**, see the separate [email archiving guidelines](https://github.com/SFU-Archives/email-archiving) elsewhere on this GitHub site.

 ## Guide
 [Transfer scenarios](transfer-scenarios.md)